WebberZone/contextual-related-posts/README.md

 I spend a significant amount of my free time maintaing, updating and more importantly supporting this plugin.
 Those who have sought support in the support forums know that I have done by best to answer your question and solve your problem.
 If you have been using this plugin and find this useful, do consider making a donation.
 This helps me pay for my hosting and domains.

+### Translations
+Contextual Related Posts is now on Transifex ready for translation courtesy the <a href="http://wp-translations.org/translators-wp-translations/">WP Translations</a>.
+WP-Translations is the place where you will find a number of WordPress amazing Plugins and Themes to make them available in your home language.
+In exchange you will receive credit for your work and will certainly make part of the WP community history in your country.

+If you're a translator, do consider joining the Wp Translations team.

+Visit <a href="https://www.transifex.com/projects/p/contextual-related-posts/">Contextual Related Posts on Transifex</a>.

 ## Screenshots
 ![General Options](https://raw.github.com/ajaydsouza/contextual-related-posts/master/assets/screenshot-1.png)